merajaprasad/Docker-Compose/Readme.md

 - ` docker compose logs ` - shows the logs of the containers for the services defined in the docker-compose.yml file.
 - ` docker compose images `
 - ` docker compose build ` -  builds or rebuilds the Docker images of the services defined in the docker-compose.yml file.
+- ` docker compose up -d --build ` - build images and starts all the services/container in background defined in the docker-compose.yml file.
 - ` docker compose push `
 - ` docker compose cp `
 - ` docker compose exec ` - runs a command inside a running container for a service defined in the docker-compose.yml file.